KTH/webtex/doc/README.txt

 Prerequisites

-WebTeX (as well as mathtran) needs a TeX (plain tex) installation.
+WebTeX needs a LaTeX installation.
 It also needs the dvipng software to create images from the TeX DVI output.
-Both the tex and dvipng binaries must be executable using the system path of the servlet container.
+Both the latex and dvipng binaries must be executable using the system path of the servlet container.

+This require at least the texlive-latex and dvipng packages to be installed on RHEL6.

 Deployment